OscarJimenezGonzalez/Backend-GlobeMart/README.md

 This application might be capable of :
   * listing a huge amount of products that are created by sellerCompanies
   * handling a large number of users within 3 types of users
-  * creating user orders that consist of one or more transactions
+  * creating user orders that consist of one or more cartItems
   * making the payment of this order through secure online payment method platform

 As a seller-user you will be able to :